naathaliie/Nathalies-degree-project/README.md

 ## Pet Care
 This project was created by me, Nathalie Larsson, as my degree project during my education to become a frontend developer.

 The Web App is a user-friendly and responsive web application that simplifies the lives of pet owners by consolidating several essential functions in one place.
-The app allows users to create user profiles, pet profiles, add a new pet, remode a new pet and book services such as veterinary visits and grooming for their animals.
+The app allows users to create user profiles, pet profiles, add a new pet, remove a pet and book services such as veterinary visits and grooming for their animals.
 The goal is to provide a comprehensive platform that combines health care, service booking, and relevant tips tailored for both new and experienced pet owners.
 The app is developed with a focus on mobile responsiveness and easy navigation.
 (Note that i did not have cross-browser in mind while developing so if it looks a bit wonky, please try another browser like (yes I know) chrome)

 ## Want to try?
 No problemo compadre ⭐